Kindergarten - 5 years of age on or before September 1

-Kindergarten meets 5 days a week, Mon-Fri, from 8am to 3pm.
+Kindergarten meets 5 days a week.
 Students can arrive as early as 7:30am.
 After-school care/programming is available from 3:00 to 6:00pm daily for additional charge.

 Kindergartners must be picked up at the end of the school day by a parent or caregiver.